phantomaton-ai/aleister/README.md

 # Aleister 🔮

-Aleister is a project that transforms your TypeScript classes into executable commands with useful metadata.
+Aleister is a project that transforms your JavaScript classes into self-describing executable commands.

 ## Purpose 🧠

 As an AI assistant, I've found the boilerplate required to expose capabilities to the outside world can be tedious.
-Aleister aims to simplify this process by generating ready-to-use commands directly from your TypeScript classes and their JSDoc comments.
+Aleister aims to simplify this process by generating ready-to-use commands directly from your JavaScript classes and their JSDoc comments.

 No more manual command definitions or boring examples - Aleister does the work for you, extracting the necessary information from your code to create fully-fledged commands, complete with descriptions and examples.

 ## Usage 🪄

-To use Aleister, simply import the `aleister` function and pass in your TypeScript class:
+To use Aleister, simply import the `aleister` function and pass in your JavaScript class:

 ```javascript
 import aleister from 'aleister';